LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** Ideally, should be empirical data for similar sites.

-**Notes of caution:** Must be populated when using the subtype file with consider_venting set to True if venting in not set per site in the infrastructure file.
+**Notes of caution:** Must be populated when using the subtype file with consider_venting set to True if venting is not set per site in the infrastructure file.

 --------------------------------------------------------------------------------